dstockto/slartybartfast/README.md

 * **output_directory** - This is the directory that will be zipped to form the archive file that will be stored in the repository
 * **deploy_location** - This is the location where the archive should be unzipped to
 * **artifact_prefix** - This value is used in part of the naming of the archive zip file.
 The archive name is essentially {archive_prefix}-{hash}.zip.
 It helps identify what the artifact belong to or came from if looking on the file system.
+* **root** - The root value at the artifact level is optional and you may never need to use it.
+By default, each artifact will use the root directory from the root of the configuration.
+If you need, for some reason, to calculate a hash from a different starting location for an application, you could provide that different root here.
+Again, in most cases you will not need this.

 ## Slarty Bartfast Commands